nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![Ui](images/icon.png){:style="display:block; margin-left:auto; margin-right:auto"}

+Here are its main features:
+- View the status of your application and assessment dates at a glance
+- Overall statistics of status of all your internship applications in a bar chart

 Now you will never miss any application deadlines or internship interviews again.

 PleaseHireUs has been optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, PleaseHireUs can get your internship management tasks done faster than traditional GUI apps.

 We hope you find PleaseHireUs to be useful in your internship hunt.

 <div style="page-break-after: always;"></div>